Five Sign's it's Vintage!

-With so many vintage inspired jewellery reproductions floating around online and at your local vintage market, it’s good to be aware of what you’re buying.
-Nothing is more disappointing than purchasing a piece that’s been labelled vintage, to then discover it’s a recent reproduction.
+With so many vintage-inspired jewellery reproductions circulating online and at local vintage markets, it’s important to know exactly what you’re buying.
+Few things are more disappointing than purchasing a piece labelled vintage jewellery, only to later discover it’s a modern reproduction.

 1940s Monet Bracelet, stunning gold plating.